gla-rad/MCP-Charts/README.md

 ```

 And the you can install it as follows.
 Note that you will need to provide
 a certain configuration files.
-First there is the **value.yaml** which contains
+First there is the **values.yaml** which contains
-all the configuration parameters for all childern charts, but also a sert of
+all the configuration parameters for all childern charts, but also a set of
 keystores and truststores, mainly for the keycloak and the MIR modules.

 IMPORTANT: All binary files need to be encoded into Base64 beforehand since